Restore the Constitution Act

 - illegally wielding state power against political opponents and disfavored groups;

-- dismantling oversight mechanisms and other institutional safeguards necessary to ensuring just application of federal law; and
+- dismantling oversight mechanisms and other institutional safeguards necessary to ensure just application of federal law; and

 - impeding democratic accountability through pervasive lying and coercion.